WHAT IS THE FRANCISCAN LINK TO EDUCATION?

 Roger Bacon Hall is named for the great Franciscan scientist of the fourteenth century who is credited with discovering the principle of the telescope and the microscope, and for having invented gunpowder -- but because of its destructive capabilities hid the formula in an anagram which was only recently solved in this century.
 He was a maverick when it came to studies and never fit happily into the academic routine which most of his fellow scholars adopted so readily.

-And of course, St. Francis House, where the departments of Institutional Advancement and Development reside, as well as Alumni Relations, is named for Francis of Assisi.
+St. Francis House, where the Office of Development and Alumni Engagement resides is named for Francis of Assisi.